FOUNDER & CEO

-Beth is the CEO of InkHouse, which she co-founded in 2007 and has grown into one of the top ranked agencies in the country.
-Beth’s been recognized as one of the Top Women in PR by PR News, the Top 25 Innovators by The Holmes Report and as an Ernst & Young Entrepreneur of the Year finalist.
-A contributor to Thrive, Forbes and Fortune, Beth is also widely cited in outlets ranging from NPR, to Harvard Business Review, Fast Company, Huffington Post, Bloomberg and The Boston Globe.
+Beth is the CEO of InkHouse, which she co-founded in 2007 and has grown into one of the top-ranked agencies in the country.
+Beth’s been recognized as one of the Top Women in PR by PR News, as one of the Top 25 Innovators by The Holmes Report, and as an Ernst & Young Entrepreneur of the Year finalist.

-Outside of the office, Beth has been part of the successful efforts to pass the paid family leave, equal pay and transgender rights laws in Massachusetts, and has testified in support of these rights at the U.S. Capitol, before the U.S. Department of Labor, and at the Massachusetts State House.
-In 2014, she was appointed by Governor Deval Patrick to a task force that studied women’s equality in the state of Massachusetts.
-She currently chairs the board of directors for The Alliance for Business Leadership, a group of progressive leaders; on Eastern Bank’s Board of Corporators; and on the Advisory Council for the ERA Coalition, which is working to pass the Equal Rights Amendment.
+Outside of the office, Beth believes that economic growth and cultural progress are contingent on social equity.
+She has been part of the successful efforts to pass paid family leave, equal pay and transgender rights laws in Massachusetts, and has testified at the U.S. Capitol and the U.S. Department of Labor.
+She served as board chair for The Alliance for Business Leadership, sits on Eastern Bank’s Board of Corporators and on the Advisory Council for the ERA Coalition.

 Beth studied PR, creative writing, music, and journalism at Syracuse University and graduated from its S.I.
 Newhouse School of Public Communications.
 She lives in the Boston area with her husband and two young daughters.